Introduction#

 While you can directly edit the script buffer to write scripts, it is recommended to instead place just this single line in the buffer:

-where entry.zh is a text file that contains all the code for your quest.
-Then, you simply edit that file in any text editor, and use ZScript > Compile Script > Compile to recompile.
+Now you may edit that file in any text editor and use ZScript > Compile Script > Compile to recompile the scripts in your quest.

 Visual Studio Code#